Panic Attack Treatment & Relief

 Taking the Power Back from the “Oh No” Feeling

-• Somatic Grounding: Learning how to signal ‘safety’ to your brain through your body.
+Somatic grounding: Learning to signal “safety” to your brain through your body.

-• Cognitive Reframing: Dismantling the catastrophic thoughts that turn that spark of worry and sensation into full-blown panic attack.
+Cognitive reframing: Dismantling the catastrophic thoughts that turn a spark of sensation into full-blown panic.

-• Exposure & Agency: Gradually returning to the places you’ve been avoiding, proving to yourself that you are safe in the world.
+Exposure & agency: Gradually returning to the places and situations you’ve been avoiding, and proving to yourself – through experience – that you are safe in the world.

 Can a panic attack actually cause me to pass out or lose my mind?

-While it feels like you are losing control, panic is actually an over-arousal state – your blood pressure and heart rate go up, which is the opposite of what happens when someone faints.
-You are physically safe, even if every alarm in your body is screaming otherwise.
+It won’t – even though every alarm in your body insists otherwise.
+Panic is an over-arousal state: your blood pressure and heart rate go up, which is actually the opposite of what happens when someone faints.
+You are physically safe, even when it doesn’t feel that way at all.

 Absolutely.
-This is called avoidance behavior, and it’s how panic shrinks your world.
-We use a combination of somatic tools, Cognitive Behavioral (CBT) Exercises, and gradual exposure to prove to your nervous system that these places are safe, helping you reclaim the freedom to move through the world without scanning for exits or needing a “safe person” to go with you.
+What you’re describing is avoidance behavior – and it’s how panic quietly shrinks your world.
+Using a combination of somatic tools, CBT exercises, and gradual exposure, we work to show your nervous system that these places are safe, so you can move through your life without scanning for exits or needing a “safe person” alongside you.

-A panic attack is like running a physiological sprint.
-Your body floods with adrenaline and cortisol, and once the “misfiring alarm” shuts off, your system crashes into a state of recovery.
-It is completely normal to feel “hung over” or drained for a day or two afterward.
+A panic attack is essentially a physiological sprint.
+Your body floods with adrenaline and cortisol, and once the misfiring alarm shuts off, your system crashes into recovery mode.
+Feeling “hungover” or drained for a day or two afterward is completely normal – and a sign of just how hard your body was working.

-While people often use these terms interchangeably, they are different experiences.
-Anxiety is typically a response to a perceived threat or stressor and can build up over time (the “slow burn”).
-A Panic Attack is a sudden, intense surge of overwhelming fear that often comes “out of the blue” and includes intense physical symptoms like a racing heart or shortness of breath.
-My approach helps you identify which one you are experiencing so we can use the specific tools that work best for each.
+People often use these terms interchangeably, but they’re distinct experiences.
+Anxiety typically builds gradually in response to a perceived stressor – a slow burn.
+A panic attack is a sudden, intense surge of overwhelming fear, often arriving seemingly out of nowhere, with intense physical symptoms like a racing heart or shortness of breath.
+Part of our work together is identifying which you’re experiencing, so we can use the tools that work best for each.

 Licensed Professional Counselor